Wąsosz pogrom: IPN investigation

 In 2014, Polish Jewish leaders were reportedly divided regarded exhumation of the bodies of the Jewish victims.
-Some, such as Poland's chief rabbai Michael Schudrich are opposed due to the dignity of the dead.
-Others, such as Piotr Kadicik the president of the Union of Jewish Religious Communities in Poland, support the exhumation.
+Some, such as Poland's chief rabbai Michael Schudrich, are opposed due to the dignity of the dead.
+Others, such as Piotr Kadicik, the president of the Union of Jewish Religious Communities in Poland, supported the exhumation.

 In 2015, while on vacation, Ignatiew was removed from the investigation and replaced with Malgorzata Redos-Ciszewska.
 The exhumation was not carried out, and the investigation was closed in 2016.
 The IPN did not identify any additional perpetrators beyond two Polish men sentenced for their actions shortly after World War II.